eclipse-ditto/ditto-wot-tooling/README.md

 It is available as command line interface (CLI) to be executed with `java -jar`, but can also be used as a library in your own applications.

+### WoT Kotlin Generator Maven plugin

+The [WoT Kotlin Generator Maven plugin](wot-kotlin-generator) is a Maven plugin that generates Kotlin code (e.g. data classes) based on WoT (Web of Things) Thing Models (JSON-LD format) it downloads via HTTP.

+The generated code can be used as type-safe representation of WoT Thing Models in your own Kotlin applications.